Best practices for Jitterbit Design Studio

 By using project variables (whose values can be hidden) for credentials management, the Jitterbit Admin does not have to enter production credentials.
 This can be done by a user via the Management Console.
 This approach can be used for email credentials, if necessary.

-The Harmony API platform should be used in place of HTTP endpoints.
+API Manager should be used in place of HTTP endpoints.
 HTTP endpoints were a way to handle low-traffic inbound calls and require that specific network ports be open, which many companies today consider to be a serious security risk.

-The Harmony API platform is designed for high-volume performance, performs detailed logging, implements common security measures, and has a simple-to-use design interface that is part of the Harmony Portal.
+API Manager and its API gateway are designed for high-volume performance, perform detailed logging, implement common security measures, and have a simple-to-use design interface that is part of the Harmony platform.
 No network ports to handle inbound traffic need to be configured.

-The Harmony API should be used for real-time/event-driven integration patterns.
+An API Manager API should be used for real-time/event-driven integration patterns.
 For example: Endpoint A has the capability to call an API, such as Salesforce, using outbound messages.
-The Harmony API can be quickly implemented and tied to a chain of operations.
+An API Manager API can be quickly implemented and tied to a chain of operations.

 The preferred approach to responding to a call is to do so as quickly as possible.
 If the integration design is such that the follow-on operations take significant time to respond, there is a risk of timing out, or the risk of other inbound calls overwhelming the target endpoint's ability to respond.